 The roles for each runner are shown.

 - To update the roles, select a specific runner and then select Update roles.

 Elastic Cloud Enterprise automatically starts managing the node in its new role and makes it available for use.

-To learn more about how you should assign roles, see topology recommendations.
+To learn more about how you should assign roles, see deployment recommendations.